Special Needs Adoption Guest Post: He Gives Good Gifts

 June 15, 2016

-This week, in honor of Christian Adoption Consultant's Father's Day Discount, I'm featuring some guest posts from CAC dads.
+This week, I'm featuring some guest posts from adoptive dads.
 There is something so powerful about hearing from the heart of a father!
 I have loved working with Will and his wife, Candice, from day one.
 Right away, it was so evident to me that they have hearts full of love for Jesus and a desire to follow how Him however He leads in their adoption journey.
 Will, thank you for sharing some reflections with us as you approach this Father's Day!

 Photo Cred: Brittany Lynn